 It means that the exact conversion rate will be within confidence interval margins in 95% of cases.

-Testing Statistical Significance of Conversion Rates Differences
+A/B Testing Statistical Significance of Conversion Rates Differences

 We’ve already come to the conclusion that variation B is better than the control one as CR(B) is greater than CR(A).
 However, before uploading screenshots set from variation B to the store, it’s necessary to ensure that the difference of variations performance is statistically significant.
 Below you will find the A/B testing significance formula.

 You can be 95% confident that this result is a consequence of the changes you made and not a result of random chance.